Skip to main content

 1. Select the Model.

-2. Select which branch (Merge from) needs to be merged into another branch (Merge into).
+2. Select which branch (Source branch) needs to be merged into another branch (Target branch).

 2. Resolve conflicts